vesuxyz/docs/docs/curators/vaults/basics.md

 ### Governor

 The __Governor__ is the owner of all the components of a Vesu Vault.
-It delegates curator permissions, including changing the strategy mandate or fee configurations, to the vault curator and upgrade permissions to the __Vesu Security Council__.
+It delegates curator permissions, including changing the strategy mandate or fee configurations, to the __Curator__ role and upgrade permissions to the __Vesu Security Council__.

 ### Vault Factory